 The trip to the popular Storsæterfossen waterfall, where the trail actually goes behind the waterfall is one of the most used walking routes in Geiranger.
-It is carriageway to Vesterås (320 m.a.s.l.) by narrow gravel road, which are unsuitable for larger vehicles than mini bus.
-The road ends in a parking inside the yard.
+It is carriageway to Vesterås (320 m.a.s.l.) by narrow gravel road.
+Closest parking is by the main road at Hole.

-The walk starts from the car park, and one has two routes to choose from at the start.
+The walk starts from the Vesterås farm, and one has two routes to choose from at the start.
 Whether you follow the gravel road 50 meters back passing the cabins located on the left hand, and takes off on a tractor road leading up through hayfields.
-Here are signs and a stand with walking sticks for loans on the trip.
-Or do you want to retain the stick after the trip, you put NOK 50 in cash in the box on the stand.
 Follow the tractor road until a gate at the forest edge.
 You will pass through the gate and come into a stone pathway with hundreds of steps made by Sherpas from Nepal and completed in 2014.

-The other route goes along the outbuilding at the end of the parking lot.
-Here too are signs and stand with walking sticks.
+The other route goes along the outbuilding at the end of the gravel road.
 This trail is not a stone pathway, but is shorter and steeper.
 One hundred altitude meters higher up in the hillside the trail comes onto the stone pathway made by the Sherpas that leads right up to Storseterfossen waterfall.

 There is a nice grassy plateau (540 m.a.s.l.) just above the falls and a secured path goes down to the right and beneath the magnificent waterfall.
 Be cautious on wet, slippery party.